featurist/hyperdom/readme.md

 <input binding={mapBinding(this, 'age', integer)}>
 ```

-As is often the case, it's possiible that the user enters an invalid value for the model, for example they type `xyz` into a field that should be a number.
+As is often the case, it's possible that the user enters an invalid value for the model, for example they type `xyz` into a field that should be a number.
 When this happens, you can throw an exception on the `model(value)` method.
 When this happens, the model is not modified, and so keeps the old value, but also, crucially, the view continues to be rendered with the invalid value.
 This way, the user can go from a valid value, they can pass through some invalid values as they type in finally a valid value.
 For example, when typing the date `2020-02-04`, it's not until the date is fully typed that it becomes valid.

 ```js
 var mapBinding = require('hyperdom/mapBinding')